benchristel/process-to-processes/src/index.md

 ---

+## Introduction

+This book is for software developers who want to make better things in better ways.
+If you are interested in making software that is kinder, sturdier, more deeply felt, and better fit to your hand and mind, this book is for you.
+If you don't care about software so much, but just want to feel less stressed at work, I think you'll also find something of value here.

+_Process to Processes_ is a perpetual work in progress.
+I'm writing it because I don't know of a single other resource that presents similar ideas in an orderly, linear fashion.
+My own journey toward creating better software has been rather roundabout.
+My hope is that yours will be less so because of this book.

+### Contents

+The book begins by laying some foundations.
+I start with the big questions—like, "what is software development?"—and zoom in from there.
+The purpose of this section is to ensure that we have a shared vocabulary and similar mental models of what software development entails.
+Terms introduced in this section will be used and reused throughout the book.

+The rest of the book consists of **views** and **patterns**.

+**Views** are ways of looking at things.
+A mental model is constructed from a set of complementary views.
+Mental models are a crucial part of any scientific or technical work, because they are what enable us to predict the modeled system's behavior.
+Unfortunately, mental models are bound to one mind; they cannot be communicated, only built "on-site".
+So instead of trying to give you my model, I will give you views.
+Views are the plans and diagrams that will help you construct your own mental models of the software systems you encounter.

+**Patterns** are templates for solving common problems.
+You may have heard of patterns in the context of object-oriented design.
+But the concept of a pattern is much broader than that.
+The patterns in this book deal with problems large and small, technical and human.
+Most of the canonical OO design patterns are not covered here.

+The views and patterns are presented in "smallest to largest" order.
+We'll start with tiny details of coding style and work our way up to software architecture, user experience design, and team dynamics.
+The reason for this presentation is practical: if you're trying to improve any situation, technical or human, it is most effective to start with the simplest and least dependent elements.
+It's always tempting to go the other way and tackle the biggest, most urgent problem first, but that's like trying to build a house on a foundation of quicksand.
+Get the foundations right; then everything else will fall naturally into place.

 ## The System

 A **system** of interacting people and machines creates **value** for your employer.
 As software developers, our job is to improve the system so it nets more value.